PandemiaProject/pandemia/docs/source/user_guide.rst

 corresponding set of locations, using the specified weights, at which they will then perform this new activity.
-Upon changing activity, agents may also put on or take off a face mask, depending on the activity and the current policy on face masks, as specified in the **Configuration** and **Input**.
+Upon changing activity, agents may also put on or take off a face mask, depending on the activity and the current policy on face masks, as specified by the **Configuration** and **Policy Maker**.
 If the change of location is prohibited by a policy intervention, for example a lockdown, then the choice of agent is overridden and they are instead directed to their home location.
 In particular, each agent must for the default movement model be assigned a home location.